-The following Commercial guidance note Produced in partnership with Masako Banno of Okuno & Partners provides comprehensive and up to date legal information covering:
+The following Commercial practice note Produced in partnership with Masako Banno of Okuno & Partners provides comprehensive and up to date legal information covering:

 Updated in April 2019

 The business environment